 5 Best Gas Rewards Credit Cards

 Gas prices are again approaching (or exceeding) $4.00 a gallon.
 It's really cramping our summer road trip plans.
-But using the best gas rewards credit cards listed below, you can save a bundle this summer as gas prices climb ever higher.
+Using credit cards with good gas rewards can save a bundle this summer as gas prices climb ever higher.

 How to Pick the Best Gas Card

 First, you want to consider the savings you will realize from each card.
 Some products offer a percentage off your total purchase, while others grant a fixed amount of savings per gallon.